phillipdavidstearns/changemac/README.md

 OUI formats accepts are `xx:xx:xx` or `XX:XX:XX`

 If you also specify a MAC address, the `-s` option will be overridden.
 The next update will allow you to manually set the last 3 octets and randomly select the OUI.

+## Unistall

+1. Change to the directory where changemac.sh is located: `cd /usr/local/opt/changemac`
+2. Run the uninstall script: `./uninstall.sh`

+You'll be promted to remove the following:

+* `changemac` symlink
+* GNU coreutils
+* The repository directory and all its contents

 Enjoy!